 NONTRADE APPRENTICESHIP DEVELOPMENT ASSISTANCE: The Apprenticeship RI program is available to all employers and can help with designing and registering a new Apprenticeship program; maximizing state and federal financial benefits; connecting with other employer and higher education partners; and leveraging national Apprenticeship initiatives.
 All at no cost!

 NONTRADE APPRENTICESHIP DEVELOPMENT GRANTS: Non-Trade Apprenticeship Development Grants fund the development and expansion of innovative apprenticeship models in occupations outside of the traditional trades.
 The Governor’s Workforce Board is seeking proposals to develop non-traditional Registered Apprenticeship (RA) programs within Rhode Island’s largest and or growing industries.
-Applications are due May 21, 2018.
+Applications are due November 2, 2018.
 For more information, review the RFP here.
 Questions and answers received in regards to the RFP as of 10/15/2018 can be viewed here.

 NONTRADE APPRENTICESHIP INCENTIVE: Are you an employer who is hosting a non-trade apprentice?
 Pursuant to RI General Law 42-102-13, the GWB offers an incentive of $1,000 per non-trade apprentice provided the apprentice is registered with the State Apprenticeship Office and has completed their required probationary period.
 Employers are eligible for up to $5,000 in monetary incentive within any 12 month period.
 The application can be viewed here.

 Learn more about Real Jobs RI Industry Partners

 Real Jobs RI Industry Partners work with the state workforce development system and other entities to meet employers’ present and future talent needs.
 Solutions include training potential new hires or upskilling current workers based on industry skill needs.